The safest way to travel

 - Never try to catch a moving train.

-- Let people off the train before you get on.
+- Let passengers off the train before you get on.

-- When getting on to the train, mind the gap between the train and the platform.
+- When boarding the train, mind the gap between the train and the platform.

 - Once on the train keep clear of the doors.